cambridge-ceu/csd3/systems/ceuadmin.md

 module help ceuadmin/pspp
 ```

-and the module is loaded with
+and the module is loaded and graphical user interface (GUI)[^gui] started with

 ```bash
 module load ceuadmin/pspp
 psppire
 ```

-which will starts the PSPP 1.6.0 graphical user interface (GUI)[^gui].
+for PSPP 1.6.0.
 Once the job is done, one can restore the previous environment with

 ```bash
 module unload ceuadmin/pspp